frederic-perez/AmE-dictionary/data/idioms.md

 __over the top__ :two::hammer:
 __overarching__ The idiom “overarching” refers to something that is all-encompassing, overarching, or overarching in nature.
 It is often used to describe a concept, idea, or principle that is broad and comprehensive, covering or influencing many different aspects or elements within a particular context. _An overarching plan._
 __owing to__ :dart::three: Because of; as a result of; due to. _Owing to construction on the highway, please anticipate higher levels of traffic than usual._ _Cancer plans are essential owing to the complexity of care._
+__own someone__ The idiom “own someone” typically means to have power or control over someone else.
+It can imply that the person being “owned” is subservient or subordinate to the person doing the “owning.”
+For example, if someone says, “I totally owned that job interview,” it means they were confident and in control of the situation, and they likely impressed the interviewer.
+Conversely, if someone says “I got owned by my boss at the meeting,” it implies that they felt intimidated or powerless, and the boss had the upper hand in the conversation.
 __oy__ :two: A popular internet slang term used to express excitement, enthusiasm, or confirmation.
 __pace around__ To walk around nervously or anxiously. _He was pacing around making people nervous._
 __pachuco__